MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 Upgrade your solution to the latest version number so that it rolls up all previous patches in one step.
 Any components associated to the previous solution version that are not in the newer solution version will be deleted.
 This will ensure components that are no longer part of the solution are removed.

+In the examples, you'll upgrade two solutions:

+   - The solution containing only the custom connector.
+   - The solution containing the model, connection reference, and any other components.

-For more information on upgrading, go to [Upgrade or update a solution](/powerapps/maker/data-platform/update-solutions).
+For help on how to upgrade, go to [Upgrade or update a solution](/powerapps/maker/data-platform/update-solutions).

 ### Upgrade your own model in the source environment

 1. Make sure you've registered your upgraded model in the source environment using a Python package.
-For detailed instructions, go to [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (in GitHub).

 If you haven't already registered, follow the procedure in [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (in GitHub).

-    For help on how to upgrade, go to [Upgrade a solution](/powerapps/maker/data-platform/update-solutions).

 1. Sign in to [Power Apps](https://make.powerapps.com) or [Power Automeate](https://flow.microsoft.com).

-1. Select the solution containing only the custom connector.
-    1. Add a new existing custom connector by selecting **Add**.
+1. In the solution containing only the custom connector, add a new existing custom connector by selecting **Add**.

 1. Complete the fields and enter the new version.
 In this example, it's v2 since this is the second version.

 1. Remove the older version of the custom connector from the solution:
     1. Select the three dots next to the older version.